 Munnar is a beautiful hill station in Kerala and filled with tea gardens and tea plantations.
 Munnar has various lakes and forests.
 Some main places to visit are Eravikulam National Park, Munnar Tea Museum and Fun forest.
-Stay overnight and continue sightseeing the next day.
+Stay overnight in some of the best hotels in Munnar and continue sightseeing the next day.

 Day Third Munnar to Thekkady (3 hours)